Skip to contents

 2. Load data

-For this vignette, we’ll use the electricity consumption dataset that is included in nixtlar, which contains the hourly prices of five different electricity markets.
+For this vignette, we will use the electricity consumption dataset that is included in nixtlar, which contains the hourly prices of five different electricity markets.

 df <- nixtlar::electricity